Welcome

 About Gabriela

-Dr. Gabriela Bernal is a Seoul-based political analyst specializing in Korean Peninsula affairs.
+Dr. Gabriela Bernal is a Seoul-based security analyst and scholar specializing in Korean Peninsula affairs.
 She is a Non-Resident Fellow at the European Centre for North Korean Studies.

 Her research and writing focus on inter-Korean relations, North Korean foreign policy, and the strategic implications of regional and U.S. policy toward the Peninsula.
 Her analysis has appeared in leading international media and policy outlets, including Nikkei Asia, BBC, The South China Morning Post, the Lowy Institute, Channel News Asia, the Institute for Security and Development Policy (ISDP), The Diplomat, The Straits Times, and more.

 Dr. Bernal received her PhD from the University of North Korean Studies (북한대학원대학교) in 2024 with a specialization in unification and diplomacy (통일외교).
-She holds a master’s degree in international peace and security from King’s College London, a master’s degree in human rights and humanitarian action from Sciences Po Paris, and a bachelor’s degree in political science from Arizona State University.
+She holds a master’s degree in international peace and security from King’s College London, a master’s degree in human rights and humanitarian action from Sciences Po Paris, and a bachelor’s degree in political science from Arizona State University (minor in history).